GSA/fpki-guides/_announcements/02_google_ct.md

    chrome.exe --enable-features="EnforceCTForNewCerts<EnforceCTTrial" --force-fieldtrials="EnforceCTTrial/Group1" --force-fieldtrial-params="EnforceCTTrial.Group1:date/1420086400"
    ```

-4. Browse to one of your intranet sites with a TLS/SSL certificate issued from a Federal PKI CA.  Alternatively, you can use these test sites: [FPKI Graph](https://fpki.idmanagement.gov/tools/fpkigraph/){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.
+4. Browse to one of your intranet websites with a TLS/SSL certificate issued from a Federal PKI CA.  Alternatively, you can use these test sites: [FPKI Graph](https://fpki.idmanagement.gov/tools/fpkigraph/){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.

-5. If you don't see an error<!--Meaning--you want to see an error?--->, clear the cache from the previous test and ensure that you launch Chrome using the command line with the CT flags enabled.
+5. If you don't see an error, clear the cache from the previous test and ensure that you launch Chrome using the command line with the CT flags enabled.

 6. Apply the registry settings given in [Disable CT Checking for Government-Furnished Equipment](#disable-ct-checking-for-government-furnished-equipment) for your intranet sites.